⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 PixelVoxel has an optional learn-to-earn mode: you choose the subject and grade, and your child solves age-appropriate puzzles (read aloud for pre-readers, graded on the server) to unlock fun like flying, animals, and armor.
 The only currency your child spends is learning.

-Read next: The safe Minecraft alternative for kids · Ad-free games for kids · Games to play with your kid · How we handle your child's data
+Read next: A parent’s first-game checklist · The safe Minecraft alternative for kids · Ad-free games for kids · Games to play with your kid · A safe multiplayer game for kids · How we handle your child's data